TL;DR: Is Cluely AI Worth It?

 Also, for a company that brands itself on cheating, is that a company you trust with your financial details?

-No tool is undetectable forever.
-Awkward timing, mismatched tone, or screen recordings can all reveal use.
+Secondly, no tool is undetectable forever.
+Awkward timing, mismatched tone, or rival tools can all reveal use.
 If someone does find out, even later, the trust damage can be significant.
 The risk is real, even if it feels low.
 There are companies also actively looking at ways to “out” this tool at the moment, so while it may be undetectable for a time, it likely won’t stay that way.
-There are already tools such as Truely, and videos on YouTube of people “outing” the software using third-party tools.

 Cluely is marketed for technical interviews, sales pitches, exam scenarios, and anywhere you might need support.
 In other words, moments where performance matters most.
 But it’s also where misrepresentation can do the most harm.